 Following the closure of dog meat producers in South Korea, some of the dogs are rehomed to South Koreans, while others find their way back to other countries.
 When deciding whether or not to open your home to one of these dogs, it is important to consider several factors.

 Dogs from meat farms have difficult pasts that can result in behavior that is inconsistent with potential adoptees’ expectations.
 Ensuring that you have enough time and resources to help them overcome their experiences — and any resulting trauma or lack of training — will reduce the stress for both you and your new family member.

 Save Korean Dogs provides the opportunity for people to volunteer from around the world.
 The present shelter was opened in 2016 and has sent more than 3000 dogs to new homes in the United States and Canada.

 Korean Animal Shelters

-Animal Rescue Korea provides a crowd-sourced list of animal shelters in Korea that you could consider supporting.
-Some of the shelters are managed by a single individual while others are community efforts.
+Animal Rescue Korea provides a crowd-sourced list of animal shelters in Korea.
+Some of the shelters are managed by a single individual, while others are community efforts.
 All of them seek to help animals in need.

 Korea Animal Rights Advocates (KARA)

-KARA is the leading animal rights organization in South Korea and provides shelter to animals, education for people, and seeks to bring about policy change on behalf of animals including on the issue of the dog meat industry.
+KARA is the leading animal rights organization in South Korea.
+The organization provides shelter for animals, education for people, and seeks to bring about policy change on behalf of animals, including on the issue of the dog meat industry.

-Through their office in South Korea, Humane Society International has played an integral role in shutting down several farms raising dogs for meat.
+Through their offices in South Korea and China, Humane Society International has played an integral role in shutting down several farms raising dogs for meat.
 The dogs rescued from the farms are placed into loving new homes in South Korea, the U.K., Canada, and the U.S., and the farmers are supported as they transition out of the industry.